What Are Part Limits and How Do They Work?

 You can check these in the Nexar portal.

 Alternatively, this data is available via the API.
 Please note that you will need to have an application with the design scope to make these queries as an access token with the "openid" and "user.access" scopes should be provided.
 You can generate an access token in the portal or you can fetch them programmatically.
-Please see our first-design-query example to see how to fetch design tokens programmatically.

 Here's an example query: